-The government of the school is largely maintained, and the detail work of management carried forward, by means of the group-teacher system.
-The students are divided into groups, numbering in each from twenty to thirty.
+The government of the school is largely in the hands of the students themselves; though much of the detail work of management is carried forward by means of the group-teacher system.
+The students are divided into groups, numbering in each from thirty to forty.
 A teacher is assigned to the charge of each group.
 Several important offices fall to the duty of group teachers.
 They advise students in regard to their courses and make out the individual programs.
 They have direct charge of the students through the term, keeping themselves informed as to the work of each and holding each responsible for performance of duty.
 They meet all students in their respective groups as circumstances require to receive reports and give general advice and directions.